 What parents/carers need to know about schools during the Cornonavirus outbreak.

 What if my child develops Coronavirus symptoms?

-You must inform us as quickly as possible and arrange to get your child tested.
+You must inform us as quickly as possible and arrange to get a PCR test for your child.
 You can book a test via the online booking portal: